-Eighteen scholarships from the Honda-OSU Partnership will be awarded to Class of 2012 math medal recipients from the Central and Southwest regions.
-Currently, 64 math medal recipients receive the $3,000 scholarship and attend Ohio State's College of Engineering.
-Three classes of Honda scholars have graduated since the math medal award and scholarship program was initiated in 2005.
+Nineteen scholarships from the Honda-OSU Partnership will be awarded to Class of 2016 math medal recipients from the Central and Southwest regions.
+Currently, 74 math medal recipients receive the $3,000 scholarship and attend Ohio State's College of Engineering, with a total of 214 medal recipients receiving the scholarship over the past 12 years.
+Eight classes of Honda scholars have graduated since the math medal award and scholarship program was initiated in 2005.

 Interdisciplinary Capstone Design